 - 10 Tips to Improve Sleep Quality by Sarah Ballantyne

 - Trouble Shooting Sleep with Dan Pardi Phoenix Helix podcast by Eileen Laird

-When you suffer from an sort of chronic illness, it can seem hopeless.
-The hope that I have experienced personally and seen AIP bring to so many people is profound.
-AIP can be transformative – at a time when it can feel like life will never be good again.
+When you suffer from any sort of chronic illness, it can seem hopeless.
+The hope that I have experienced personally on my personal caper and seen the AIP bring to so many people is profound.
+The AIP can be transformative – at a time when it can feel like life will never be good again.